What Is a Comma?

-Between the main parts of the date, we should use a comma.
+We use a comma between the main parts of dates.
 Here are the examples for more clarification:

-April the first, 1999, he was waiting at the station for her to come.
+April 1st, 1999, he was waiting at the station for her to come.

 Saturday, May 15th, 2005, is the last thing I remember.